-Newman, W. L. (2007).
-Basics of social research: Qualitative and quantitative approaches (2nd ed.).
+Neuman, W. L., Marenco, A. L., & Matthews-Maxwell, E. M. (2007).
+Basics of social research: Qualitative and quantitative approaches: Adapted for FCS380 at California State University, Northridge.
 Boston: Allyn and Bacon.

 Simerly, C. B., Nickols, S. Y., Shane, J. M. (Eds.).
 (2001).
 Themes in family and consumer sciences: A book of readings.
 Alexandria, VA: American Association of Family and Consumer Sciences.
 A copy of the entire book is on reserve in the library reserve book room-call #32447.
 A copy of each of the required articles is also on paper reserve and electronic reserve-see attached list for call #s.
 There is also a link from my website to the e-reserve articles.